Elmira, NY

 Bold PointsBio

+I'm Cayla Nequiba Jones and I am a senior at Elmira High School.
 I'm an aspiring surgeon with a deep fascination for neuropharmacology.
-I want to understand the brain and fix it.
-When I'm not diving into science, you’ll definitely find me on stage in a school musical, singing and acting my heart out, thriving under the spotlight.
+I would love to understand the brain and be able to fix it.
+I've taken online pre-med courses and I fully intend on going to a medical school after I get through college.
+One thing that I truly love for extracurricular activities, is music.
+I'm in band, orchestra, and choir at school.
+You’ll definitely find me on stage in a school musical, singing and acting my heart out, thriving under the spotlight.
 I believe the best lives can blend passion and purpose, and mine just happens to include both operating rooms and opening nights.
 A future surgeon with a dramatic twist!

 Education